 - Ear discharge or pus

-When one has tinnitus or ringing ears, they may experience an array of noises, including hissing, buzzing, clicking, humming, or roaring sounds.
+When one has ringing in the ears, they may experience an array of noises, including hissing, buzzing, clicking, humming, or roaring sounds.
 The sounds may vary in pitch from a low humming to a loud roaring sound.
 One may hear the sound either in one ear or both.

 When you have blocked ears, perhaps due to excessive accumulation of ear wax, you could experience signs like: